-Generally, the discretionary power to spray or sprinkle is left to the trustee, but this power can be governed by anguage in the trust.
-For example, the language in a trust might give the trustee discretion to pay at trust income "in such amounts and at such times, or not at all, and for any reason, to the acclusion of one or more persons if there is more than one in the class, as my trustees shall determine in their absolute discretion."
+Generally, the discretionary power to spray or sprinkle is left to the trustee, but this power can be governed by language in the trust.
+For example, the language in a trust might give the trustee discretion to pay out trust income "in such amounts and at such times, or not at all, and for any reason, to the exclusion of one or more persons if there is more than one in the class, as my trustees shall determine in their absolute discretion."

-An example of a "class" of be left lianes is the grantor's children.
-Another arrangement is to include language in the trust instructory and provides discretionary power to the trustee to make distributions subject to an objective standard, such as "as my trustees shall determine necessary and appropriate for the support and maintenance of the income beneficiary."
+An example of a "class" of beneficiaries is the grantor's children.
+Another arrangement is to include language in the trust instrument that provides discretionary power to the trustee to make distributions subject to an objective standard, such as "as my trustees shall determine necessary and appropriate for the support and maintenance of the income beneficiary."

-Some income beneficiaries receive the power of tithdraw trust principal from time to time or on specified events.
+Some income beneficiaries receive the power to withdraw trust principal from time to time or on specified events.
 This power, however, can have adverse income and transfer tax results to the beneficiary and should be carefully considered by trust planners.

-Two types of principal beneficiaries may be established and a cust: remaindermen and principal invasion beneficiaries.
-Remaindermen are the prison (or person) who receive the trust principal remaining when the trust terminates.
-A trust with a row ion that authorizes principal invasion on behalf of one or more beneficiaries, who are usually income beneficiaries, authorizes the trustee at his or her discretion to pay out some or all of the trust principal during the trust's term.
+Two types of principal beneficiaries may be established under a trust: remaindermen and principal invasion beneficiaries.
+Remaindermen are the persons (or person) who receive the trust principal remaining when the trust terminates.
+A trust with a provision that authorizes principal invasion on behalf of one or more beneficiaries, who are usually income beneficiaries, authorizes the trustee at his or her discretion to pay out some or all of the trust principal during the trust's term.